capJavert/next-rust/README.md

 ![Rust programming language logo on the right and Next.js logo on the right](public/cover.jpg)

+### Examples

+Check out `/api/examples` folder for different examples of how to use Rust in your Next.js project.

+All examples are deployed under `/api/examples/*` eg. https://next-rust-lake.vercel.app/api/examples/beer.

+---

 Running Rust in Next.js is powered by [Rust Runtime from Vercel Community](https://github.com/vercel-community/rust) ❤️